 Fun Fact: Strawberries are the first fruit to ripen in the spring.
 In Northern California, strawberry season is typically in May through July, but it can sometimes last until October.
 The season varies depending upon the weather.

-Oh my, things were different for us this time!
+Oh my, things were different for us in 2018!

 I talked with one of the workers at The Farm Stand briefly and he mentioned that they alternated the u-pick fields to prevent them from being overpicked.

 Again, this was the first time we’ve seen the sign out front telling visitors to drive to the other farm.
 My guess might be that it’s now super crowded on the weekends so they only allow fruit picking at the fields by The Farm Stand on weekdays.
 The other reason may be that we showed up at a different time in the season, but we have no idea, these are purely just conjectures at this point.

 We didn’t mind heading to the Coastways Ranch farm, but the one we normally go to just holds a special place in our hearts due to our annual tradition.

 Fun Fact: Strawberries are the only fruits to have seeds on the outside.
 They can have as many as 200 seeds!

 Since we got to go to both farms, we’ll do a comparison between the two. 🙂